JimmySunCreater/AWS-IoTFleetWise-NXP-RDB2-Demo/README.md

 **9. Store vehicle data**

 The data will be stored at Amazon Timestream.
->Detailed configuration for Timestream can be reached at [Fleetwise/README.md](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Fleetwise/README.md)
+>Detailed configuration for Timestream can be reached at [Amazon IoT Fleetwise Deploy](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Fleetwise/README.md)
 * * *
 **10. Config visualization specification**

 Quickly setting up Amazon Managed Grafana dashboards to demonstrate analysis of data stored in Amazon Timestream by AWS IoT FleetWise service
->Detailed configuration for Timestream can be reached at [Grafana/README.md](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Grafana/README.md)
+>Detailed configuration for Timestream can be reached at [Amazon Managed Grafana Deploy](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Grafana/README.md)
 * * *
 **11. Query data and process**